CSFC 2025 Priority Bill List

 • Submitting evidence to the division, according to the rules and standards of the division, that the individual holds a valid certification from a state government or other entity.

-The director of the division, in consultation with the Colorado state forest service, is required to adopt rules and standards pertaining to the qualification for and the terms and durations of certification, including through reciprocity.
+The required rules and standards adopted by the director of the division, in consultation with the Colorado state forest service, pertaining to the qualification for and the terms and durations of certification, are required to include certification through reciprocity.

 Status: 1/8/2025 Introduced In Senate - Assigned to Agriculture & Natural Resources